Social inclusion and poverty reduction

 - diversification and creating new products, services or business models

 - Social Economy Growth Fund: round 1 guidance and application form

 - Social Economy Growth Fund: round 2 guidance and application form

 Approved projects: Social Economy Growth Fund: approved projects

 Social Innovation Fund

-The Social Innovation Fund aims to stimulate, test, support and deliver social innovation and enterprise within the social economy to encourage innovative approaches to tackling poverty and inequality.
-It supports partnerships between the third sector, academia, and other partners such as public bodies and SMEs.
+The Social Innovation Fund aimed to stimulate, test, support and deliver new ideas to encourage innovative approaches to tackling poverty and inequality.
+It supports partnerships between the third sector, academia, and other agencies such as public bodies and SMEs.

 It follows the following three stages: